-NTRU (N-th degree Truncated polynomial Ring Units) was introduced by Hoffstein, Pipher, and Silverman in 1996 — two years before Ajtai's worst-case hardness result and nine years before Regev's LWE.
-It is the oldest lattice-based public key system and the only one that has survived 28 years of public cryptanalysis.
-Today it is the basis of FIPS 206 (Falcon / FN-DSA), one of NIST's four post-quantum standards.
+NTRU (N-th degree Truncated polynomial Ring Units) was introduced by Hoffstein, Pipher, and Silverman, first announced at the Crypto 1996 rump session and formally published at ANTS 1998.
+It is the oldest lattice-based public key system and the only one that has survived nearly 30 years of public cryptanalysis.
+NTRU's ring structure inspired the later Ring-LWE framework.
+Today it is the basis of FIPS 206 (Falcon / FN-DSA), one of NIST's post-quantum standards.
+The original paper is available at ntru.org.

 NTRU's approach is different from LWE in a crucial way: instead of adding noise to linear equations, it constructs a trapdoor directly from short polynomials in a ring.
 The resulting scheme is extremely compact — NTRU encryption and Falcon signatures have some of the smallest key and ciphertext sizes in post-quantum cryptography.